octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 The smart contract needs to expose another entrypoint.
 The method is the same that has been detailed for the first entrypoint:

 1. Defining the type parameter.
-This type should be unit, since the buyer does not get to choose the ticket id:
+This type should be a unit, since the buyer does not get to choose the ticket id:
 ```js
 type buyTicketParameter is unit
 ```